 Human Resources policies include Employee Handbooks and the Non-Discrimination Policy.

-Business Office policies include Contracting and Delegation of Authority, Purchasing Card, and Records Retention.
+Business Office policies include Contracting and Delegation of Authority and Purchasing Card.

 With Haverford's educational mission at our center, institutional effectiveness covers two broad areas of evaluation: 1) program assessment, at the institutional, curricular, and operational/administrative levels; and 2) performance review of the individuals who design, implement, and learn via those various "programs."